-- On-site physical inspections are conducted periodically by the Property Manager.
-This would be augmented as needed through inspections by the Management Company's Property Supervisor; - Mechanical equipment inspection semi-annually or as needed; - Walk-through with contract services quarterly and as needed; - Roof inspections in the fall of each year and as needed; - Internal components inspected by Management Company Property Manager or Management Company Regional Property Supervisor semi-annually or as needed; - Exterior components such as lighting, building siding, asphalt, sidewalks, roof, etc. are inspected routinely (daily, weekly or monthly) as applicable by the Management Company Property Manager and Management Company Maintenance staff or vendor and periodically by the Management Company's Property Supervisor typically in the Spring and Fall;
+- a.
+On-site physical inspections are conducted periodically by the Property Manager.
+This would be augmented as needed through inspections by the Management Company's Property Supervisor; - b.
+Mechanical equipment inspection semi-annually or as needed; - c.
+Walk-through with contract services quarterly and as needed; - d.
+Roof inspections in the fall of each year and as needed; - e.
+Internal components inspected by Management Company Property Manager or Management Company Regional Property Supervisor semi-annually or as needed; - f.
+Exterior components such as lighting, building siding, asphalt, sidewalks, roof, etc. are inspected routinely (daily, weekly or monthly) as applicable by the Management Company Property Manager and Management Company Maintenance staff or vendor and periodically by the Management Company's Property Supervisor typically in the Spring and Fall;

-• Lighting and security inspections are conducted routinely by on-site personnel and off-site personnel;
+g.
+Lighting and security inspections are conducted routinely by on-site personnel and off-site personnel (as indicated in 6 above);

-2.3 BUILDING AND CUSTODIAL MAINTENANCE
+3.3 BUILDING AND CUSTODIAL MAINTENANCE

 Each member of the Management Company Staff must contribute to maintaining a clean property.
 When there is trash visible on the property, all members of the staff must pick up the trash immediately.
 The property and common areas must be dusted and cleaned on a daily basis.
 Management Company Staff is responsible for managing janitorial vendors to keep the property clean at all times.
-Office Staff must communicate to the Property Supervisor if the janitorial vendors are not meeting Management Company's standards.
+Office Staff must communicate to the Management Company's Property Supervisor if the janitorial vendors are not meeting Century's standards.

-Unit Maintenance and Preventative Maintenance will be completed by the on-site Management Company Staff.
-Non-Routine maintenance/repairs of items outside of the Maintenance staff skillset and ability will be completed by a third-party vendor selected by the Management Company Staff and Property Supervisor as needed.
+Unit Maintenance and Preventative Maintenance will be completed by the on-site Management Company Maintenance Staff.

+Non-Routine maintenance/repairs of items outside of the Maintenance staff skillset and ability will be completed by a third-party vendor selected by the Management Company Staff and Management Company Property Supervisor as needed.

-2.4 GROUNDS MAINTENANCE/LANDSCAPING
+3.4 GROUNDS MAINTENANCE/LANDSCAPING